RISE with SAP · Case Study

 European Retail Chain Avoids $10M Penalty and Cuts RISE with SAP Renewal Costs by 20%

-How Redress Compliance helped a major European multi-channel retailer — with 30,000 employees and $10B+ revenue — avoid a $10 million SAP digital access back-charge, reduce RISE renewal costs by 20%, and secure flexible contract terms that restored strategic control over their SAP estate.
+How Redress Compliance helped a major European multi-channel retailer with 30,000 employees and $10B+ revenue avoid a $10 million SAP digital access back-charge, reduce RISE with SAP renewal costs by 20%, and secure flexible contract terms that restored strategic control over their SAP estate.

-This case study is part of our comprehensive RISE with SAP CIO Playbook.
-For the full pillar overview including contract strategy, cost comparisons, and migration considerations, start there.
+Part of the RISE with SAP CIO Playbook series.
+For the full pillar overview including contract strategy, cost comparisons, and migration considerations, see RISE with SAP vs Traditional On-Premise Licensing.

 📋